 Women’s Fund of Central Indiana Announces Inaugural Women in Health Collaborative Grants Totaling $260,000

-Participatory grantmaking model empowers women in healthcare to direct philanthropic impact in reproductive health and Black girls’ mental health
+Participatory grantmaking model empowers women in healthcare to direct philanthropic impact in for women and girls in Central Indiana

 Women’s Fund of Central Indiana is proud to announce the first-ever grant recipients of the Women in Health Collaborative Fund, which mobilizes the expertise, resources, and lived experience of women in healthcare to improve health outcomes for women and girls in Central Indiana.